tinglesoftware/dependabot-azure-devops/src/extension/README.md

     versioningStrategy: 'auto'
 ```

-Since this task makes use of a docker image, it may take time to install the docker image.
-You can leverage on Docker caching in Azure Pipelines.
-See the [#113](https://github.com/tinglesoftware/dependabot-azure-devops/issues/113#issuecomment-894771611).
-Subsequent dependabot tasks in a job will be faster after the first one pulls the image for the first time.
+This task makes use of a docker image, which may take time to install.
+Subsequent dependabot tasks in a job will be faster after initially pulling the image using the first task.
+An alternative way to run your pipelines faster is by leveraging Docker caching in Azure Pipelines (See [#113](https://github.com/tinglesoftware/dependabot-azure-devops/issues/113#issuecomment-894771611)).

 ## Task Parameters